-Applicants are preferred to have knowledge of physical therapy by working, observing, or volunteering in at least two different physical therapy settings.
+Applicants are required to have knowledge of physical therapy by working, observing, or volunteering in at least two different physical therapy settings.
 A minimum of 40 hours of the required 80 hours must be completed prior to submitting application.
-Program prefers hours in more than one setting.
+Program requires hours in more than one setting.
 Applicants will need to put their PT experience (volunteer hours) in through PTCAS even if they are re-applicants.

 In addition to the admissions requirements listed above, international applicants are required to take the TOEFL, have an evaluation of foreign educational credentials by an independent evaluation service done, and submit a Financial Affidavit form.
 The Certificate of Immunization only needs to be submitted once you have been admitted.
 We like to see a TOEFL IBT score of 80 or better.For more information for applying as an international applicant please look here.
 Please abide by the admissions deadlines of the Doctor of Physical Therapy program.

 PTCAS allows applicants to have up to four references.
 It is an admission requirement to have two references completed on your PTCAS application by the deadline.
 Submitting more than two references is your choice.
 One letter must be from a licensed physical therapist.
 The other letter should be from someone who knows the applicant professionally or academically.